smarthomeNG/plugins/mqtt/README.md

 ## Changes since version 1.3.1

+- Login to broker with user/password is supported
 - Log the type and version of the broker
 - configure host by dns-name or ip address
 - Added functions to allow other plugins to use this plugin for MQTT communication (documented at the end of this document)